XuehaiPan/nvitop/README.md

 **NOTE:** The [NVIDIA Management Library (*NVML*)](https://developer.nvidia.com/nvidia-management-library-nvml) is a C-based programmatic interface for monitoring and managing various states.
 The runtime version of NVML library ships with the NVIDIA display driver (available at [Download Drivers | NVIDIA](https://www.nvidia.com/Download/index.aspx)), or can be downloaded as part of the NVIDIA CUDA Toolkit (available at [CUDA Toolkit | NVIDIA Developer](https://developer.nvidia.com/cuda-downloads)).
 The lists of OS platforms and NVIDIA-GPUs supported by the NVML library can be found in the [NVML API Reference](https://docs.nvidia.com/deploy/nvml-api/nvml-api-reference.html).

-<a name="curses">*</a> The `curses` library is a built-in module of Python on Unix-like systems, and it is supported by the third-party package `windows-curses` on Windows.
+<a name="curses">*</a> The `curses` library is a built-in module of Python on Unix-like systems, and it is supported by a third-party package called `windows-curses` on Windows.
+Inconsistent behavior of `nvitop` may occur on different terminal emulators on Windows, such as missing mouse support.

 ## Installation